Robbie-Cook/legacy-personal-website/README.md

 Then I want to start making open source contributions to cool projects, and showcase the contributions on this website.

-Then I want to hook it up to a CMS system for GUI updates, so I can make changes without having to modify the code, perhaps with Gatsby?
+Then I want a GUI to make updates to, so I can make changes without having to modify the code, perhaps with Gatsby or Wordpress?

 ## Features to come